Dadudekc/SWARM/docs/logging/README.md

 The Dream.OS logging system provides a unified, configurable logging infrastructure for all components.
 It supports multiple log levels, file rotation, and integration with monitoring systems.

+> **Note:** The logging system is now part of the unified Auth & Browser stack, with all browser-related utilities consolidated under `dreamos.core.browser`.

 ## Usage

 ```python